 The red cross emblem has no intentional religious meaning.
 However, in the nineteenth century, the symbol reminded soldiers from the Ottoman Empire (modern-day Turkey) of the crusaders of the Middle Ages.

-So, since 1876, a small number of countries have used a red crescent emblem in the same way as other countries used the red cross emblem.
+So, since 1876, some countries have used a red crescent emblem in the same way as other countries used the red cross emblem.

 On the basis of its use over several decades, the red crescent emblem was formally recognised in the updated Geneva Convention of 1929.

 An additional distinctive emblem – the red crystal – was created in 2005 to increase protection in situations where the existing emblems may not be respected.
 It also helped to promote the universality of the Red Cross and Red Crescent Movement.

 So, you may see members of the International Red Cross and Red Crescent Movement in other countries using the red cross, red crescent or red crystal.

 There are other emblems used under international humanitarian law, which provide protection to specific people and objects.
 These include signs used to identify civil defence units or objects whose destruction would release dangerous forces, such as a dam.